 Continuning Storm Exception and Slip and Fall Claims

 Falls during winter are very common on account of inclement weather and the resultant ice and slippery patches of water and snow that cover sidewalks, swathes of publically accessible courtyards, walkways and the like.
-To this end, Illinois residents are asked to walk purposefully and carefully in order to prevent injury.
-That being said, extenuating and special circumstances which may be construed as negligent under the law may lead to the same, prompting an Illinois slip and fall lawsuit.
+To this end, residents are asked to walk purposefully and carefully in order to prevent injury.
+That being said, extenuating and special circumstances which may be construed as negligent under the law may lead to the same, prompting a slip and fall lawsuit.

-Slip and Fall Events on an Icy Sidewalk in Chicago
+Slip and Fall Events on an Icy Sidewalk

 A legal layman may look at these kinds of cases as straightforward, assuming that the insurance company, judge or jury will find in their favor if they get injured due to a snowy or icy sidewalk or walkway.
 One may incorrectly opine that since they were a patron to an establishment looking to either solicit business or make a social call, they are owed duty of care by the property or business owner in ensuring that the premises are safe for access during reasonable hours.
 This isn’t always how the law works, due to inclement weather and the extraordinary circumstances presented by the same.